xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

 5. Switch the toggle on to select the license type.

     > Notes:
     >
     > For detailed information about assigning KSE/KRE licenses, see [Grant Katalon Licenses](https://docs.katalon.com/katalon-studio/docs/use-online-license.html#grant-a-license).

+6. Send your users this guide: [Join TestOps Organizations](https://docs.katalon.com/katalon-analytics/docs/kt_users_joining_org.html).

-Your team members will receive an invitation email containing a link.
-Once they click on the link and accept the invitation, they become Members in your Organization.
+    Once your users follow the guide to join your Organization, they become Members of your Organization.

 > Notes:
 >
 > The invitation link is valid for 24 hours.
 After that, you will have to invite your team members again.

 Alternatively, you can copy the activation link in the **Pending Invitation** section and send it to them.